Steps to Earning Substance Abuse Counselor Certification in Pennsylvania

 Volunteer work doesn’t qualify.
 Your experience must be in providing drug and alcohol counseling.

-You can complete the required hours through a combination of employers, but you’ll need to provide documentation from your employers that verifies your employment dates, your title, and the duties you performed.
-All training/education must have been earned within the last seven years.
+You can complete the required hours through a combination of employers.
+Still, you’ll need to provide documentation from your employer that verifies your employment dates, title, and the duties you performed.
+All training and education must have been earned within the last seven years.

 As part of your clinical experience requirements, you’ll need to show proof that you completed at least 200 hours of on-the-job supervision, with at least 10 hours of clinical supervision in each counselor domain: